Tri-Valley’s school nurses help keep our students safe and healthy.

 - Students requesting working papers

-A teacher may also refer a student for vision screening if they feel the student may be having difficulties based on their observations.
+A teacher may also refer a student for vision screening.

 New York State Public Health Law requires that schools not permit a child to attend school unless the school receives proof from a physician, nurse practitioner or physician’s assistant that the child is in the process of receiving or has received the required immunizations.